TypedRest/TypedRest-DotNet/README.md

 ## Build command-line clients

 Install the `TypedRest.CommmandLine` NuGet package in your command-line project.
-You can then use the classes `EntryCommand`, `CollectionCommand` and `ElementCommand` to build command objects that parse arguments and operate on `EntryEndpoint`s, `CollectionEndpoint`s and `ElementEndpoint`s.
+You can then use the classes `EntryCommand`, `CollectionCommand`, `ElementCommand`, `PaginationCommand` and `StreamCommand` to build command objects that parse arguments and operate on `EntryEndpoint`s, `CollectionEndpoint`s, `ElementEndpoint`s, `PaginationEndpoint`s and `StreamEndpoint`s.